 Under the leadership of Barton Warren Stone, the Presbyterian minister at Cane Ridge, the members agreed to pull away from the Presbyterian Church in 1804 and create their church on the Bible alone – no creeds, no Calvinistic doctrine.
 The denomination grew and joined with a similar movement led by Thomas and Alexander Campbell in 1832.

 In 1882 more modernizing of the old church put plaster on the inside walls and white clapboard on the outside so that it looked like any other country church with a graveyard among the trees.
 Services continued with long sermons and exhortations, frequent communion and immersion in nearby waters until 1922, the last organized service.

 In 1932, the centennial anniversary of the union of the Stone and Campbell movement, the Disciples restored old Cane Ridge to its primitive appearance.
 Later as the ravages of weather and woodpeckers were destroying the exposed logs, the trustees built a beautiful superstructure of Cane Ridge limestone to cover the venerable old meeting house and preserve it forever.

 With so many visitors to Cane Ridge, the trustees built a curator’s house with matching stone in 1965.
 In 1975 the trustees built a museum to house the accumulated artifacts.

-Cane Ridge, a shrine dedicated to Christian unity is a peaceful place where everyone is welcome to sit in silence, join a group, pray, worship and feel close to a higher power.
+Cane Ridge, a shrine dedicated to Christian unity is a peaceful place where everyone is welcome to sit in silence, join a group, pray, and worship.

 Cane Ridge Bicentennial Sampler: Commemorating the 200th Anniversary of the 1791 construction of Cane Ridge Meeting House,( Bourbon County, KY: Cane Ridge Preservation Project), 1991.